adamchainz/pelican_novapost/content/git-history-matters.rst

 be suspicious about ``rebase`` and things that rewrite `Git` history.

-Recently, we debated this topic with the Novapost team, and also with `@bmispelon`_ (a Django core-committer).
+Recently, we debated this topic with the Novapost team, and also with `@bmispelon`_ (a `Django` core-committer).

-Today I feel I understood the reasons why some people recommend rewriting commit history.
+Today I think I understood the reasons why some people recommend rewriting commit history.
 But I keep on thinking it is not the best practice.
-I mean, I share the motivations, but I feel we can do it better without rewriting history, i.e. using ``merge``...
+I mean, I share the motivations, but I think we can do it better without rewriting history, i.e. using ``merge``...

 .. note::

-   I am talking about `Git` here, but I guess this story could be adapted to any distributed version control system, such as Mercurial.
+   I am talking about `Git` here, but I guess this story could be adapted to any distributed version control system, such as `Mercurial`.

 **********************